JeremiahPetersen/Auto-Story-GPT/README.md

 --> Selected “Zoidberg” clicked generate (...)

-Don't forget to put your OPEN AI api key in the .env file

 # TODO

 - [ ] Fix Undo/Redo Button Functionality
 - [ ] Experiment / Adjust "Rewrite the Story" and "Adjust for Continuity" Button Functionality
-- [ ] Fix UI so Story Generated is more prominent
+- [ ] Adjust UI so Story Generated is more prominent
 - [ ] Fix functionality of "<textarea id="story">
 - [ ] Check for more errors